 There are a variety of treatments and remedies that can help with thinning hair and hair loss, that don't require expensive hair transplants including:

 - Multivitamins - Hair can be affected by overall health so ensuring you're not malnourished will ensure that new hair continues to generate.
-A blood test can help to discern if you're missing any nutrients, but it's advisable to not take multivitamins if you're already getting the nutrients you need
+A blood test can help to discern if you're missing any nutrients, but it's advisable to not take multivitamins if you're already getting the nutrients you need.

-- Essential Oils - Some evidence suggest that Essential oils can be used to help with hair loss and thinning hair.
+- Essential Oils - Some evidence suggests that Essential oils can be used to help with hair loss and thinning hair.
 Lavender has shown results for pattern baldness, but it's advised to test any oils on a small patch of skin first, to see if you have a reaction, before applying to larger affected areas.

 Our brand values